Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 full names ex. 王晓明*
+*Infer the likely gender of up to 100 Chinese full names, written in Mandarin*

 > Body parameter